The Book of Skulls: Reception

 Baird Searles found the novel well-crafted but unsatisfying, saying of the viewpoint characters that "none [were] particularly likeable, interesting, or convincing."

 James Blish, despite finding the novel a "noble failure," described it as "so unobtrusively, flawlessly written that even at its most puzzling it comes as perilously close to poetic beauty as any of the contemporary novels I've ever read."

 Film adaptation

+In 2003, Paramount Pictures optioned the film rights, with William Friedkin to direct and Jeff Davis adapting.
+No further development were made.

-The cover of the 2006 paperback edition stated that the novel is "Soon to be made into a major motion picture."
+The cover of the 2006 paperback edition stated that the novel is "Soon to be made into a major motion picture".
 While there has been speculation on various film-related websites, plans for production failed to materialize.

-In 2003, Paramount Pictures had optioned the rights for a remake, with William Friedkin directing and Jeff Davis adapting.
-No further development had been made.